 Provided you meet the required criteria, anyone can register a company in Singapore with relative ease.
 If you are a foreign investor however, you will need to use a registered Singapore company incorporation service to comply with the Singapore Accounting and Corporate Regulatory Authority (ACRA).

-As a foreign entrepreneur, you can set up your company yourself, but you must appoint a local Singapore resident as a director to comply with ACRA.
+As a foreign entrepreneur, you can choose to incorporate a Singapore company on your own, but you must appoint a local Singapore resident as a director to comply with ACRA.
 However, after you’ve actually incorporated your business in Singapore, you can own 100% of the company shares, while being a foreign director.

 You’ll need to provide your chosen Singapore company incorporation service provider the following: